leafcutter-cms/leafcutter-project/content/libraries.md

 # Including libraries

-To include libraries, you can add them to the page's meta comment, like so:
+To include libraries just for one page, you can add them to the page's meta comment, like so:

 ```html
 <!--@meta